-- Titanium screw: This screw is surgically placed into your jaw bone and will serve as the anchor system for the implant
+- Screw: This screw is surgically placed and will serve as the anchor system for the implant

 - Abutment: This serves as the connector between the titanium screw and the crown, bridge, or implant-supported dentures

-- Restoration: This is the part that looks like your natural tooth and attached to the abutment
+- Restoration: This is the part that looks like your natural tooth and attaches to the abutment

 Our dentist uses porcelain crowns and porcelain bridges or dentures to ensure that your teeth look as natural as possible.
 We utilize top-of-the-line technology from Straumann Dental Implants to make sure that the porcelain matches your natural tooth color as well.
 Straumann Dental Implants is an advanced and reputable company that we work with exclusively to ensure that your dental implants are the best available.

 The dental implant process is completed in three main phases, typically over several months.
-During your first visit, we will place the titanium screw in your jaw bone.
+During your first visit, we will place the titanium screw in your jaw.
 This has to completely fuse with your jaw just like all of your other teeth, which may take several months.

 Once it has fully adhered with your jaw, you can come in for your second appointment.
 During your second visit, we will place an abutment.

 On your final visit we will place your restoration, ensuring a comfortable bite and that it fits in seamlessly with your smile.

 You may require additional visits if bone grafting is necessary for successful implant placement.
 As with all other aspects of your dental implant placement, this is completed in our office by our experienced dentists and periodontist.